PyPO-dev/PyPO/paper/paper.md

 Custom beam patterns can also be imported to, for example, model the propagation of measured beam patterns through simulated optical systems.

 `PyPO` can be used through either a scripting-based approach, where simulations are defined in Python scripts, or through the graphical user interface (GUI).
 It only carries core dependencies on NumPy [@Harris:2020], Matplotlib [@Hunter:2007] and SciPy [@Virtanen:2020].
 The unittesting framework carries a dependency on nose2.
-The GUI carries dependencies on PyQt5 and attrs.
+The GUI carries dependencies on PySide2 and attrs.

 # Statement of need
 Development of `PyPO` started with the need for alignment strategies for the wideband sub-mm spectrometer DESHIMA 2.0 [@Taniguchi:2022].
 A software package capable of efficient GO and PO calulations through optical systems consisting of off-axis quadric surfaces was necessary for calculating the configuration of the corrective optics.
 Currently, `PyPO` is also being used in simulations of measured beam patterns of DESHIMA 2.0 at the ASTE [@ASTE] telescope for the analysis of instrument and optical system performance.

-Commercial software for GO and PO calculations and analysis, such as OpticStudio (Zemax) and GRASP (TICRA), has already been developed.
+Commercial software for GO/PO calculations and analysis, such as OpticStudio (Zemax) and GRASP (TICRA), has already been developed.
-Of these, GRASP also employs the method of equivalent surface currents.
 Open-source optical simulation software packages such as POPPy (Perrin & others, 2012) and Prysm (Dube, 2019) are also available.
 These open-source software packages use Fourier methods to solve the Rayleigh-Sommerfeld integral equation.
-PyPO aims to contribute to this open-source optical simulation ecosystem by offering a software package working on the principle of the equivalent surface currents.
+`PyPO` aims to contribute to this open-source optical simulation ecosystem by offering a software package working on the principle of the equivalent surface currents.

 # Availability
 `PyPO` can be found on [Github](https://github.com/PyPO-dev/PyPO) and is available for Linux, MacOS and Windows.